Which of the following best describes Newton's Law of Gravity? | Study Prep in Pearson+

 Master Universal Law of Gravitation with a bite sized video explanation from PatrickStart learning

-According to Newton's Law of Gravity, if the force of gravity between two objects increases, which of the following could be true?
+According to Newton's Law of Gravity, what happens to the gravitational force between two objects if the distance between them is doubled?

-Which statement best explains why objects are pulled toward Earth's center according to ?
+In the context of Newton's Law of Gravity, which of the following best describes the force between two point masses and separated by a distance ?

-According to Newton's Law of Gravity () and the forces acting on a falling object, when does a skydiver achieve terminal velocity?
+According to Newton's Law of Gravity, what is the direction of the gravitational force that acts on an object near the surface of the Earth?

-According to Newton's Law of Gravity, what was the primary role of gravity in the formation of the planets in our solar system?
+According to Newton's Law of Gravity, how does the gravitational force exerted by an object change if its mass increases while all other factors remain constant?

 Newton's Law of Gravity practice set